-My career started on a high note in 2003, having had an opportunity to witness the world of tigers and their prey through the seasoned eyes of a team led by Dr. Ullas Karanth, a foremost expert on the subject.
-I subsequently obtained my Masters in Wildlife Biology and Conservation in 2006 from the multi-institutional graduate program at NCBS-TIFR, Bangalore.
-I learnt a great deal from the experiences of many a field biologist and conservationist, culminating in an unforgettable journey I undertook with Dr. M.D.
-Madhusudan into the remarkable lives of the social and sociable, Asian elephant.
+In 2006, for my master’s research, I undertook an unforgettable journey into the remarkable lives of the social and sociable, Asian elephant.
 I have not looked back since.
-My PhD, which the University of Florida awarded in 2013, was for my thesis, ‘Of Populations, Habitat and People: The Asian Elephant in a World Fast Changing’.
-A brilliant set of scientists guided my doctorate work, led by my advisor, the industrious population ecologist, Professor Madan K. Oli.
-Between 2014 and 2019, I worked as a senior scientist with the WCS India Program, using my expertise to build and shape WCS India’s work on elephants, as well as start and co-lead (with Dr. Divya Vasudev) the Northeast India program for the organisation.
+My Ph.D., awarded by the University of Florida in 2013, was for my thesis, ‘Of Populations, Habitat and People: The Asian Elephant in a World Fast Changing’.
+A brilliant set of scientists guided my doctorate work, including my advisor, Prof. Madan Oli, and the incredible Dr. Jim Nichols.
+Between 2014 and 2019, I built and shaped WCS India Program’s work on elephants, as well as started and co-led (with Dr. Divya Vasudev) its Northeast India program.

 At Conservation Initiatives, a non-profit I founded with Dr. Divya Vasudev, I continue to pursue my passion for science-based conservation of India’s threatened wildlife and their habitats.
 Being from Northeast India, I am particularly motivated to give back to the region I have called home.
 That I can relate to and understand local sensibilities helps me design win-win strategies for people and wildlife that are rooted in ground reality, and in a manner that is participatory and inclusive.
 When I am not engaging in conservation, I am out observing elephants, something I can never tire of!
 Usually, I also have a camera in hand.